robenkleene/sidewinder/README.md

 It turns out that equidistant distribution is a key to creating rhythms that are inherently musical.
 An extraordinary number of traditional rhythms can be generated through this simple process, see the [Example Rhythms](#example-rhythms) section.

-## Documentation
+## Interface

-- Track Tabs: There are four tracks tabs that can be selected on the right, all of the rest of the sections are per track (except "Preset").
+- Track Tabs: There are four tracks tabs that can be selected on the right, all of the rest of the sections are per track (except "Presets").

-### Preset Section
+### Presets Section

 - `r`: Read presets from a file
 - `w`: Write the presets to a file